-- certain depreciating assets that cost \$300 or less and that are used mainly to produce non-business assessable income; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9 - certain depreciating assets that cost or are written down to less than \$1,000; see Low-value pools on page 22 - in-house software for which expenditure has been allocated to a software development pool; see Software development pools on page 25 - depreciating assets used in exploration or prospecting; see Mining and quarrying, and minerals transport on page 30 - water facilities and horticultural plants (including grapevines); see Primary production depreciating assets on page 26 - certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations; see Landcare operations on page 28 - certain depreciating assets of primary producers and other landholders used for electricity connections or phone lines; see Electricity connections and phone lines on page 29 - trees in a carbon sink forest; see Carbon sink forests on page 33.
+- certain depreciating assets that cost \$300 or less and that are used mainly to produce non-business assessable income; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9 - certain depreciating assets that cost or are written down to less than \$1,000; see Low-value pools on page 23 - in-house software for which expenditure has been allocated to a software development pool; see Software development pools on page 26 - depreciating assets used in exploration or prospecting; see Mining and quarrying, and minerals transport on page 32 - water facilities, fencing assets, fodder storage assets and horticultural plants (including grapevines); see Primary production depreciating assets on page 26 - certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations; see Landcare operations on page 30 - certain depreciating assets of primary producers and other landholders used for electricity connections or phone lines; see Electricity connections and phone lines on page 31 - trees in a carbon sink forest; see Carbon sink forests on page 35.

-There are also specific rules for working out notational deductions for depreciating assets used in carrying on research and development activities; see Research and development tax incentive schedule instructions 2015 (NAT 6709).
+There are also specific rules for working out notational deductions for depreciating assets used in carrying on research and development activities; see Research and development tax incentive schedule instructions 2016 (NAT 6709).